indutny/gradtype/README.md

    [twitter][1], or on IRC freenode (my handle is `indutny`).
 Please kindly let me know if you want your data to be posted under a pseudonym.

+## What data is collected

+The website above collects the time difference between the keystrokes as you type displayed text.

 #### LICENSE

 This software is licensed under the MIT License.